Family, Career and Community Leaders of America

 to promote Family and Consumer Sciences and related occupations

 FCCLA is the only in-school student organization with the family as its central focus.
 FCCLA is a career and technical student organization that functions as an integral part of the Family and Consumer Sciences education and Related Technical Education curriculum and operates within the school system, and it provides opportunities for active student participation at local, state, and national levels.
+FCCLA teaches essential personal and career skills in four career pathways: human services, education and training, hospitality and tourism, and visual arts and design.
 To unify the types of projects we do across the country, we have 8 National Programs that projects come under: Career Connection, Community Service, Families First, Families Acting for Traffic Safety, Financial Fitness, Power of One, STOP the Violence, and Student Body.

 FCCLA has a national membership of over 205,000 young men and women in nearly 6,500 chapters.
 There are 50 state associations including the District of Columbia, Puerto Rico, and the Virgin Islands.
 Since its founding in 1945, FCCLA has involved more than nine million youth.
 Former members are eligible to become members of Alumni & Associates.